How to Solve Common Sleep Issues: Snoring

 The Ashley Sleep Good Lifestyle Adjustable Bed offers superior motion for your head and feet.
 Not only does raising your head and neck stop snoring but raising your feet helps improve blood circulation while you sleep.

-For more options, browes our selection of lifestyle bases at Sleep by Dufresne.
+For more options, browse our selection of lifestyle bases at Sleep by Dufresne.

 2. Try to Sleep on Your Side